minimo6caracteres/tyron/README.md

 ```
 Ownership of your data means exclusive rights and control over your data.

-:zap: The right to prove your identity with a digital system that is not controlled by a private company.
+- The right to prove your identity with a digital system that is not controlled by a private company.
 A system that relies upon open source code and decentralized technologies like blockchain.

-:zap: The right to have a digital identity that protects your privacy against unwanted data collectors and surveillance.
+- The right to have a digital identity that protects your privacy against unwanted data collectors and surveillance.

-:zap: The right to control your data deciding how and where it is stored and managed.
+- The right to control your data deciding how and where it is stored and managed.

 ### Vision
 ```tyron as open source software```